readycade/readybios/README.md

 # Readybios (Ready...
 Set...
 Play!)

-Essentially what the script does is offer you a drag and drop solution to installion bios files to Recalbox.
+Essentially what the script does is offer you a drag and drop solution to install Bios files to Recalbox.

 ## INSTALLATION

 ### Windows 10/11 Supported ONLY:
 Just Download the EZ_Bioz.zip, Extract it..
 Drag and Drop your Bios.7z/Bios.zip ontop of drag-and-drop.exe and let go.